Overview of Website Testing

 4) Automate the chatbox testing

-Chatbots testing has to be done in different testing environments and also the coordination among the bots needs to be rigorously tested.
-This can be a painstaking task and hence it is better to automate chatbox testing efforts.
+Chatbot testing has to be done in different testing environments and also the coordination among the bots needs to be rigorously tested.

 5) Keep URL String Unalterable

-Hackers have an ability to alter URL string to hack sensitive information or to redirect your site to some malicious link.
-Try to keep your URL string unalterable to avoid any chances of malicious activities.
+Hackers have the ability to alter URL strings to access sensitive information or to redirect your site to some malicious link.

 6) Test with a hacker’s IQ